Why two of India’s biggest spice companies are under global scrutiny

 Which countries are affected?

-Britain’s food watchdog announced earlier this month that it has implemented additional control measures on all spice imports from India – making Britain the first country to increase scrutiny of all Indian spices following the allegations against the two brands.
+Britain’s food watchdog announced earlier this month that it had implemented additional control measures on all spice imports from India – making it the first country to increase scrutiny of all Indian spices following the allegations against the two brands.

-James Cooper, deputy director of food policy at the UK’S Food Standards Agency (FSA), said in a statement to Reuters that it has “applied extra control measures for pesticide residues in spices from India which includes ethylene oxide”.
+James Cooper, deputy director of food policy at the UK’s Food Standards Agency (FSA), told Reuters that it has “applied extra control measures for pesticide residues in spices from India which includes ethylene oxide”.

-“The use of ethylene oxide is not allowed here and maximum residue levels are in place for herbs and spices,” he said.
+“The use of ethylene oxide is not allowed here and maximum residue levels are in place for herbs and spices,” he added.

 New Zealand’s food safety regulator also announced that it is investigating possible contamination in spice products from MDH and Everest.

-Similar scrutiny has been announced by food regulatory bodies in other countries like Bangladesh, Australia, and the Maldives.
+Similar scrutiny has been announced by food regulatory bodies in Bangladesh, Australia and the Maldives.

 The Canadian Food Inspection Agency also said earlier this month that it was aware of the concerns around MDH and Everest’s products and “continues to monitor the situation”.